Tree Preservation Orders (TPO)

 unlimited in the crown court.

-For more information, please visit our historic Tree Protection Orders page
+For more information, please visit our historic Tree Preservation Orders page